AtharZinnur/spam-email-detector/README.md

 - Converts raw email content into numerical feature vectors using TF-IDF vectorization.
 This calculates the importance of each word in the email relative to other emails.

 ### **2. Model Training**
-- Trains a Random Forest model to classify emails as phishing or not based on text patterns.
+- Trains a Random Forest model to classify emails as spam or not based on text patterns.

 ### **3. Prediction**
-- For a new email, the model predicts whether it is phishing or legitimate using the patterns it learned during training.
+- For a new email, the model predicts whether it is spam or legitimate using the patterns it learned during training.

 ---